openzim/gutenberg/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Gutenberg scraper!
-This document provides guidelines for contributing to the project.
+Thank you for your interest in contributing to this multi-source book scraper!
+This document provides guidelines for contributing to the scraper and its ZIM user interface.

 For general openZIM contribution guidelines, see the [openZIM Contributing Wiki](https://github.com/openzim/overview/wiki/Contributing).